-About one year ago I made self-care my number one priority.
-I believed that if I was in a strong state of mind, emotionally healthy, and physically fit, then I could do anything.
+Not too long ago, I made self-care my number one priority.
+I believed if I was stronger mentally, emotionally, and physically I could do everything better.
 I allowed myself to dream.
 I encouraged myself to dream bigger.

 I gave myself the grace and the space to learn what makes me tick, what makes me happy, sad, moves me, makes me want to turn away or go inside, makes me laugh, and what is fun.

-I traveled the world, made new friends, had romances, tried new activities, learned new things, lost old friends, went deeper spiritually, saw poverty, dealt with physical limitation, spent time alone, became concerned about consumerism, and experienced the pure joy of being in the moment.
+I traveled, made new friends, had romances, tried new activities, learned, lost old friends, went deeper spiritually, saw poverty, dealt with physical limitation, spent time alone, became concerned about consumerism, and experienced the joy of being in the moment.

-Prior to this, for as long as I could remember I’d had an internal battle in which I was always telling myself I wasn’t in the right place.
+Until then, for as long as I could remember I’d had a mental battle in which I was always telling myself I wasn’t in the right place.
 It caused me to rush and not enjoy my life.
 When I was checking email for work, for example, at the same time I’d be feeling I should be meditating instead.

 Or I’d be at yoga and I’d tell myself, “I’m such a slacker, I should be spending these hours working.”